 - Choose shades of your favourite colour.
 If you already want one of your rooms to be in a certain colour, just work from there and get lighter or darker tones for the other rooms and the kitchen.

 - Always test your potential choices.
-You will definitely have more than one chosen colour, so give the wall along experimental brush and simply observe.
+You will definitely have more than one chosen colour, so give the wall along with experimental brush and simply observe.

 Helpful Tips for Planning the Perfect Kitchen

 The kitchen is not just for cooking, but also for eating, cleaning, and socialising.
 If your kitchen can fulfill these activities, then you did a good job.
 In that train of thought, here is some good advice.

 Do Not Obstruct the Kitchen Triangle